Bernard Launois

 Bernard Launois ([bɛʁ.naʁ lonwa], born 8 April 1930) is a French exploitation film director, screenwriter and actor.
 As an actor, he sometimes used the pseudonym Bob Gary.

 He was born in Mézières, France.
-After studying pharmacology for two years in the university, he sought a career in the film industry instead.
-He worked as a trainee editor and then briefly as an assistant director.
+Having studied pharmacology for two years in the university, he sought a career in the film industry instead.
+He worked as a trainee editor and then as an assistant director.
 In 1953, he was employed by Paramount's programming department in Paris.